wp-plugins/unsplash-stock-photo-library/README.txt

 3. Unsplash images in a lightbox on your post edit/new/post pages.

 == Changelog ==

+= 1.1 =
+* Improved error and success handling
+* Replacing file_get_contents with cURL for image handling.

 = 1.0 =
 * Initial Commit